New to Warhammer 40k dreadnoughts? Get a fast, readable breakdown of the top picks, lore hooks, and what each one does best on the tabletop.

-Take a close look at any of the units we’re going to rank by jumping to any of the sections below, or just dig in from the beginning!
+Take a close look at any of the units we’ve ranked by jumping to any of the sections below, or just dig in from the beginning!

 - Deff Dread (Ork Dreadnought)